-The Municipality currently rents equipment on a periodic basis, which does not allow for proper management of solid waste in accordance with NOM-083.
-The landfill requires equipment to manage solid waste properly, improve soil removal operations, cover waste and reduce dust emissions during compacting activities in compliance with the applicable regulations.
-Without the proposed equipment, the expected life of the landfill will be reduced.
+The Municipality currently uses a 1986 Caterpillar D7G bulldozer, which has already exceeded its expected useful life, requires constant repairs, and jeopardizes the proper management of solid waste.
+In addition to replacing this old vehicle, additional equipment is also required to improve soil removal operations, cover waste and reduce dust emissions during compacting activities in compliance with the applicable regulations.
+Without the proposed equipment, the expected life of the landfill will probably be reduced.